 - What Time Limits Apply To Car Accident Personal Injury Claims?

-- Exceptions To The 3-Year Car Accident Claim Time Limit
+- Are There Exceptions To The 3-Year Car Accident Claim Time Limit?

-- Extending The Time Limit For Car Accident Claims In Exceptional Circumstances
+- Can The Time Limit For Car Accident Claims Be Extended?

 - What Compensation Could Be Paid Following A Car Crash?

-- Further Advice On Car Accident Claim Time Limits
+- Speak To Us About Car Accident Claim Time Limits

 What Time Limits Apply To Car Accident Personal Injury Claims?

-In the UK, time limits for personal injury claims are defined by the Limitation Act 1980.
-For most personal injuries from car accidents, a 3-year time limit will apply.
-This will begin from:
+For most personal injuries from car accidents, a 3-year time limit will usually apply.
+This will often begin from:

 - The date of your car accident; or